-- Our plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B. - Our plan cannot cover a drug purchased outside the United States or its territories. - Our plan usually cannot cover off-label use.
-Off-label use is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration. - Coverage for off-label use is allowed only when the use is supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.
+- Our plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B. - Our plan cannot cover a drug purchased outside the United States or its territories. - Our plan cannot cover off-label use of a drug when the use is not supported by certain references, such as the American Hospital Formulary Service Drug Information and the Micromedex DRUGDEX Information System.
+Off-label use is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration.

-In addition, by law, the following categories of drugs are not covered by Medicare drug plans: (Our plan covers certain drugs listed below through our enhanced drug coverage, for which you may be charged an additional premium.
-More information is provided below.
+In addition, by law, the following categories of drugs are not covered by Medicare drug plans:

-- Non-prescription drugs (also called over-the-counter drugs) - Drugs used to promote fertility - Drugs used for the relief of cough or cold symptoms - Drugs used for cosmetic purposes or to promote hair growth - Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations

-- Drugs used for the treatment of sexual or erectile dysfunction - Drugs used for treatment of anorexia, weight loss, or weight gain - Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale
+- Non-prescription drugs (also called over-the-counter drugs) - Drugs used to promote fertility - Drugs used for the relief of cough or cold symptoms - Drugs used for cosmetic purposes or to promote hair growth - Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations - Drugs used for the treatment of sexual or erectile dysfunction - Drugs used for treatment of anorexia, weight loss, or weight gain - Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale